oakkao/pymof/README.md

 Department of Mathematics and Computer Science, Faculty of Science, Chulalongkorn University
 Version 0.2: 23 September 2024
 Version 0.3: 9 October 2024
+version 0.4: 12 October 2024

 ## Mass-ratio-variance based outlier factor

 ### Latest news
-1. Reimplement MOF() to handle datasize about 10,000 data points.
-2. Implementing MAOF() from the paper "Mass-Ratio-Average-Absolute-Deviation Based Outlier Factor in 2024.
+1. Implementing a new class SMOF() for streaming data.
-3. Documents are editted with more examples.
+2. Documents are editted with more examples.

 ### Introduction